inunix3/monolog/README.md

 # monolog

-A simple, interpreted C-like programming language.
+A simple interpreted C-like programming language.

 This was a school project, so the language is toyish and the interpreter is pretty simple.